Lumi-supercomputer/lumi-userguide/docs/hardware/network.md

 ## LUMI-G

-LUMI-G, the GPU partition, has 24 electrical groups of 124 nodes, with the exception of the last group which contains 126 nodes.
+LUMI-G, the GPU partition, has 24 electrical groups of 124 nodes, except the last group which contains 126 nodes.
 The groups are composed of 32 switches connected in all-to-all.
 There are 16 endpoints connected to each of the switches.
 The LUMI-G compute nodes have 4 endpoints per nodes, each endpoint connected to different switches.

 <figure>
   <img